-The Company has continuously worked with its Chinese banks and SOCMC's on restructuring its debt during the year ended 2016.
+The Company has been working with its Chinese banks and SOCMC's on restructuring its debt during the year ended 2017.

-Notes to the Consolidated Financial Statements Years Ended December 31, 2016 and 2015 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements Years Ended December 31, 2017 and 2016 (Expressed in Canadian Dollars)

-12. SHORT-TERM AND LONG-TERM LOANS, continued
+12. SHORT-TERM LOANS, continued

-The assets of the Company's subsidiaries including inventory and property, plant and equipment have been pledged as collateral for these loans. (see Note 8, 10).
+The assets of the Company's subsidiaries including inventory and property, plant and equipment have been pledged as collateral for these loans. (see Notes 8, 10).